HaoqingLi/GSOC_2020/README.md

 Developer: Haoqing Li

 # Project
-With Global Navigation Satellite System (GNSS) being popular in position-based applications with high accuracy, our growing dependence on GNSS within critical infrastructures has posed some concerns about the potential threats to GNSS.
-While GNSS can provide us precise positions estimation, the GNSS signal can be easily affected by some error sources, for example, jamming signal in this project.
-In this project, our main hypothesis is that jamming signals can be considered as outliers (either in time of frequency domain) to the received GNSS signal.
-To mitigate those outliers, robust version of cross-ambiguity functions (CAFs) are introduced with Maximum Likelihood (ML) estimator under heavy tailed distribution and M-estimator.
-Thus we can reduce the affect of jamming signals in terms of outliers and make GNSS more robust.
+This project aimed to degrade influence of jamming signals by introduing robust version of cross-ambiguity functions (CAFs) with Maximum Likelihood (ML) estimator under heavy tailed distribution and M-estimator to reveiver.
+This project’s objectives were:

+1. Implementation of robustion pre-correlation processing in time domain in both acquisisition and tracking blck.
+2. Implementation of robustion pre-correlation processing in frequency domain in both acquisisition and tracking blck.

 ```markdown
 Syntax highlighted code block